An Extension of Cook's Elastic Cipher: Security of the elastic cipher extension

-\subsubsection{On Diffusion Probabilities and Ideal Diffusion.}
+\subsubsection{On diffusion probabilities and ideal diffusion}

-We now illustrate how the elastic expansion impacts on the probabilities that a bit of the output of a round function changes, given that one input bit changed while keeping all other input bits fixed, and with constant key bits.\\ Consider a black box $f(.)$ that works with a $L$ bit string (which represents our cycle function).
+We now illustrate how the elastic expansion impacts on the probabilities that a bit of the output of a round function changes, given that one input bit changed while keeping all other input bits fixed, and with constant key bits.\\ It is possible to generalize the previous theorem also in the case of ideal diffusion. \begin{theorem}[Ideal Diffusion] If ideal diffusion occurs after $q$ cycles in $E_{n-1}$ (an elastic cipher working with length message $2^{n-1}L$), then it occurs after at most $q+1$ rounds in $E_n$(the elastic version of $E_{n-1}$). \end{theorem} \begin{proof} Consider a black box $f$ that works with a $L$ bit string (which represents our cycle function).
 We call the input bit string $P^{in}$ and the output bit string $P^{out}$, and we denote a single input bit (in position $i$) $P_i^{in}$ and a single output bit (in position $j$) $P_i^{out}$, where $0\leq i,j\leq L-1$.
 Consider the following experiment $A$:

-\begin{enumerate} \item Initialize four counters $n_{00}=0,n_{01}=0,n_{10}=0,n_{11}=0$. \item Choose position $i,j$ for an input bit $P_i^{in}$ and an output bit $P_j^{out}$. \item Fix all other input bit to some value. \item Fix $P_i^{in}=0$, calculate $f(P^{in})$ and take note of the value assumed by $P_j^{out}$. \item Fix $P_i^{in}=1$, calculate $f(P^{in})$ and take note of the value assumed by $P_j^{out}$. \item If $P_j^{out}$ was equal to 0 both in point 4 and 5 then $n_{00}=n_{00}+1$.\\ If $P_j^{out}$ was equal to 1 both in point 4 and 5 then $n_{11}=n_{11}+1$.\\ If $P_j^{out}$ was equal to 0 in point 4 and to 1 in point 5 then $n_{01}=n_{01}+1$.\\ If $P_j^{out}$ was equal to 1 in point 4 and to 0 in point 5 then $n_{10}=n_{10}+1$. \item Repeat the experiment for all other $2^{L-1}$ possible values of the input. \end{enumerate}
+\begin{enumerate} \item Initialize four counters $n_{00}=0,n_{01}=0,n_{10}=0,n_{11}=0$. \item Choose position $i,j$ for an input bit $P_i^{in}$ and an output bit $P_j^{out}$. \item Fix all other input bit to some value. \item Fix $P_i^{in}=0$, calculate $f(P^{in})$ and take note of the value assumed by $P_j^{out}$. \item Fix $P_i^{in}=1$, calculate $f(P^{in})$ and take note of the value assumed by $P_j^{out}$. \item If $P_j^{out}$ was equal to 0 both in point 4 and 5 then $n_{00}=n_{00}+1$.\\ If $P_j^{out}$ was equal to 0 both in point 4 and 5 then $n_{11}=n_{11}+1$.\\ If $P_j^{out}$ was equal to 0 in point 4 and to 1 in point 5 then $n_{01}=n_{01}+1$.\\ If $P_j^{out}$ was equal to 1 in point 4 and to 0 in point 5 then $n_{10}=n_{10}+1$. \item Repeat the experiment for all other $2^{L-1}$ possible values of the input. \end{enumerate}